-There is no regular bus service to the general area and project related construction and operations and maintenance phases would not impact mass transit.
+There is no regular bus service to the general area and project related construction and O&Moses-would-not mass transit.
 During the construction phase of the projects, a total of 207 daily vehicle trips (196 employee vehicle and 11 construction trucks) made to the site are forecasted.
 Analysis of the LOS of the segments and intersections in the project areas, construction would have a minimal effect on traffic as exhibited by Table 4.13-2 and Table 4.13-3 with all segments and intersections retaining a LOS of B or better.
 Impacts on traffic would be less than significant and would only occur upon duration of construction.
-Future operations and maintenance would be conducted remotely, with minimal trips to the project sites for cleaning and maintaining of the solar panels.
-The proposed projects would not interfere with potential future designated bike routes.
-Implementation of the proposed project would not require any road widening to accommodate vehicular trips associated with the project (construction phase and operational phase), while maintaining adequate level of service.
-Impacts on this issue area are considered less than significant.
+Future <a href="Moses-would-not-new-m